kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 Be thankful.
 I'm showing you just the first 2,000 characters.
 There's a lot more.

-jq shines with large JSON content that happens to be minified.
+`jq` shines with large JSON content that happens to be minified.
+The tool is incredibly useful when exploring new JSON or filtering for the sections you care about.

 Let's pick apart this API output to better understand it.
 First, what keys does the response have?

 ```bash
 > jq 'keys' spells.json